 The South Australian Government is acting to grow the capacity of the Northern Adelaide Plains region to ensure the long-term viability of its horticulture industry and the social and economic future of its communities.

-Through the Northern Adelaide Irrigation Scheme (NAIS), the government is proposing to help secure large volumes of affordable, high security, recycled water for the region.
+Through the Northern Adelaide Irrigation Scheme (NAIS), the government will be able to help secure large volumes of affordable, high security, recycled water for the region.

-A combined investment of $155.6 million would be used to:
+The combined investment of $155.6 million will be used to:

 - upgrade infrastructure at the Bolivar Waste Water Treatment Plant to produce an additional 12 GL per year of recycled water suitable for irrigation